vmstio/vmstio/docus/content/infrastructure/purity.md

 # Code Purity

-Our goal is to run the latest released version of the Mastodon experience within 48 hours of being published.
+Our goal is to run the latest Mastodon experience within 48 hours of being published to the project's GitHub.
-Previously this meant only deploying the finalized, tagged, releases.
-As of May 2023, we're deploying the latest and greatest code on a regular basis through an automation pipeline.

 ## Container Availability